intershop/helm-charts/charts/pwa/README.md

 | `hybrid.backend.service` | ICM Web Adapter service name             | `icm-web`     |
 | `hybrid.backend.port`    | ICM Web Adapter service port             | `443`         |

-## Hybrid mode
+## Hybrid Mode

-Installs the [Intershop PWA and ICM system](https://github.com/intershop/intershop-pwa) all together in a kubernetes cluster environment (same namespace).
-For more information about the hybrid mode refer to the offical [hybrid approach concept](https://github.com/intershop/intershop-pwa/blob/develop/docs/concepts/hybrid-approach.md).
+Installs the [Intershop PWA and ICM system](https://github.com/intershop/intershop-pwa) all together in a Kubernetes cluster environment (same namespace).
+For more information about the hybrid mode, refer to the official [hybrid approach concept](https://github.com/intershop/intershop-pwa/blob/develop/docs/concepts/hybrid-approach.md).

-To configure the PWA Helm chart for that mode you must first set `hybrid.enabled` to `true`.
-This will activate conditional dependencies to one umbrella chart `icm` that itself depends on `icm-as` and `icm-web`.
-Both of which require individual configuration.
-Please refer to their documentation for details on that.
-In the end you must add each configuration values object to the `values.yaml` file that reflects your deployment.
+To configure the PWA Helm chart for this mode, you must first set `hybrid.enabled` to `true`.
+This will activate conditional dependencies to an umbrella chart `icm`, which depends on `icm-as` and `icm-web`.
+Both require individual configuration.
+Please refer to their documentation for details.
+Finally, you must add each configuration values object to the `values.yaml` file that reflects your deployment.

 Example: